ugowe/swift-gitHubOAuth-part1-lab-ios-0616/README.md

   * *Note:* The safari view controller streamlines the process of directing a user to GitHub by providing easy access to a stripped down version of the Safari web browser.
   * **Hint:** You will need a reference to the safari view controller from a couple of methods within the `LoginViewController` class.
  * Present the controller.
- * Run the application to see if your safari view controller is presented when the login button is tapped (Don't bother entering your Git Hub credentials yet).
+ * Run the application to see if your safari view controller is presented when the login button is tapped (Don't bother entering your GitHub credentials yet).
  * Stop the application.

 ### 5. Handle the callback from Git Hub